PEAK official header art with colorful climbers hanging from a steep mountain face.

 1. Content Warning

 This is the closest overall recommendation for most groups.
 It keeps the public-failure comedy, the immediate social payoff, and the easy yes factor that makes PEAK work so well on casual nights.
 The main difference is that Content Warning adds a light horror wrapper and a stronger clip-making loop.
+It is the cleanest next stop if your group wants a similar mood without needing a literal climbing game.

 Best for: groups that want the nearest all-around follow-up.